The Future – What can I do with a major in Event Management?

 Ms. Diana Parrish, Adjunct Faculty has been with the program since 2017.
 Her background is in board development and non-profit management and teaches Introduction to Event Management.

 Ms. Jennifer Lambert, Adjunct Faculty has been with the program since 2013.
-She has experience as a corporate event planner and teaches an Event Practicums.
+She has experience as a corporate event planner and teaches an Event Practicum.

 Ms. Amanda Melniczek, Adjunct Faculty has been with the program since 2016.
 She has experience producing community and business events for a Main Street foundation and teaches an Event Practicum.